 Florida Saltwater Angler and Boater Outreach Project

-In this project, anglers and boaters are informed of the roles they play in supporting the Sport Fish Restoration Program.
-Products describing Sport Fish Restoration-funded projects (such as videos and numerous educaitonal brochures) are produced adn distributed free of charge at angling events around the state.
+In this project, anglers and boaters are informed of the roles they play in supporting the Sport Fish Restoration Program through angler intercepts at boat ramps, fishing expos, festivals and more.
+Products describing Sport Fish Restoration-funded projects (such as videos and numerous educational brochures) are produced and distributed free of charge at angling events around the state.

 Aquatic Resource Education

 Saltwater fishing clinics for children and women, offered statewide, are designed to inform participants about the marine environment.
 Kids' Fishing Clinics are a one-day event divided into two segments.
 The first part of the day is spent learning basic fishing skills such as casting and knot tying, as well as discussing the importance of conserving Florida's marine habitats.
 The second part of the day is spent practicing these new skills while fishing.
 Over 5,000 children participate in the program every year.
-Women's fishing seminars are a two-day workshop offering beginning to advanced skills classes on the first day and fishing opportunities on the second.
-Both of these programs provide participants the opportunity to learn about responsible angling and marine conservation in a hands-on environment.
+Other saltwater aquatic educations programs such as Women’s Fishing Clinics, Field Studies, Ladies Let’s Go Fishing, the Kids’ Fishing Activity Box, Florida State Fishing Records, Grand Slam Club and the State Hatchery Outreach Program, provide information regarding sustainable fishing and proper catch and release procedures and are designed to give participants the opportunity to learn about responsible angling and marine conservation in a hands-on environment and inform anglers about Sport Fish Restoration, fisheries enhancement, conservation principles, and their stewardship responsibilities as anglers.

 Marine Fisheries Outreach Calendar of Events

-The FWC oversees Sport Fish Restoration-funded projects to improve boating access to marine areas within the Florida State Parks system.
-FWC uses the funds to improve public marina sites and create new boat ramps.
-Currently, the program is responsible for maintaining over 200 boat ramps statewide.
-In the past, grants have been awarded through the program to assist marinas wiht repairing hurricane damage.
-All of these projects work to improve boating-access opportunities for all of Florida's marine resource users.
+The FWC oversees Sport Fish Restoration-funded projects to improve boating access throughout the State.
+FWC uses the funds to improve public marina sites and create new boat ramps by awarding grants to cities, counties, and other governmental entities through the Florida Boating Improvement Program.
+Also, SFR funds the construction and maintenance of over 200 boat ramps statewide and supports a new Florida Public Ramp Finder, acces over 1,700 public boat ramps!
+All of these projects work to improve boating-access opportunities for all of Florida’s marine resource users.
+Marine boating-access sites have been restored with Sport Fish Restoration dollars.